 - Make links between Science and other subjects.

-Science is taught consistently, once a week for up to two hours, but is discretely taught in many different contexts throughout all areas of the curriculum.
+Science is taught consistently, once a week for up to two hours, but can also be discretely taught in many different contexts throughout other areas of the curriculum.
 For example, through English, i.e. writing a letter to a local politician regarding the closure of a park/biography of a famous scientist’s life, etc.

 Science and Special Educational Needs and/or Disability (SEND)